giridhar1103/RealTime_OrderBook_Data_Pipeline/README.md

 We will be visualizing the data that is being fed into our cassandra database in real time using a tableau dashboard.

 First we create a simple sheet with one chart visualizing the different parameters of btc's openbook data and we repeat the same for the other two crypto currencies.

 ![exmp](images/ExampleBtc.JPG)

+We can see from the [kaggle website]():

+midpoint = the midpoint between the best bid and the best ask spread = the difference between the best bid and the best ask bids_distance_x = the distance of bid level x from the midprice in % asks_distance_x = the distance of ask level x from the midprice in % bids_market_notional_x = volume of market orders at bid level x bids_limit_notional_x = volume of limit orders at bid level x bids_cancel_notional_x = volume of canceled orders at bid level x asks_market_notional_x = volume of market orders at ask level x asks_limit_notional_x = volume of limit orders at ask level x asks_cancel_notional_x = volume of canceled orders at ask level x